grantbelford/N225-Equity-Statarb---Brute-Force-vs.-k-Means-Clustering/README.md

 Strat 1.
 Statarb - Brute Force Method (ie. focus on Industry classification for pairs selection - Fig2 for info) vs.

 Strat 2.
-Statarb - k-Means Clustering
+Statarb - k-Means Clustering (no pre-defined industry, sector or other restrictions - goal is for this approach to discover *non-intuitive* pairs with similar behaviour despite being from different industries)

 Process
 1. In both cases:

 2. The trading pairs are selected & sorted on a custom scoring system which combines both cointegration strength & correlation.

-3. The top 5 highest-scoring pairs are then selected for statarb backtesting.
+3. The top 5 highest-scoring pairs from each approach are then selected for statarb backtesting (both under same trading signals/position sizing/performance metrics).

 Outcome
 1. On an initial JPY 5m allocation to each strat (ie. JPY 1m per pair).